isaacnmm/pestpolicy-hugo2XX/content/posts/best-primer-for-rusted-metal/index.md

 This is very important if you have to achieve a smoothly finished surface.

-Pros:
-- Has excellent consistency
-- Creates a good surface for painting
-- Strong adherent
-- Gives a durable coating
+Pros: - Has excellent consistency - Creates a good surface for painting - Strong adherent - Gives a durable coating

-Cons:
-- Takes time to dry
+Cons: - Takes time to dry

+> See Also: > Removing Paint from Metal Door

 ###  [5.
 Krylon K06903300 Rust Protector Primer](https://www.amazon.com/dp/B008BMP1J4/?tag=p-policy-20)